tygakim/tygakim.github.io/_posts/2019-11-22-What-being-different-means.md

 Recently, I had a hard time understanding some of my closest friends.
 I thought we have many similarities but at the same time, we were so different.
 Sometimes it was extremely hard to understand what’s going on.
 ‘Why he/she is doing this thing in that way?’
 ‘I thought we are doing great but seems like it’s not.
 What should I do?
 Should I tell him/her?’

-Today my friend sent me a video - [link](https://www.youtube.com/watch?v=naleynXS7yo&feature=youtu.be=) A Key & Peele Comedy sketch.
+Today my friend sent me a video - [A Key & Peele Comedy sketch](https://www.youtube.com/watch?v=naleynXS7yo&feature=youtu.be=)
 After watching the video, I felt really refreshed.
 I could see how I was dealing with ‘being different’.
 I've been understanding people in my way. a) he/she does A b) I guess he/she does A cause he/she thinks in ‘A’ way. c-1) well that’s great.
 I’m happy. c-2) well that’s bad(or even stupid.) he/she ‘Shouldn’t’ do that.
 For sure, we see the world through our very own eyes and views.
 And I try hard to have strong opinions on pretty much everything. (not everything, the things relevant to me) So it leads me to think like 'In this situation, you should act like A not B.'

 Now I see we CAN think differently and I feel there’s nothing wrong about it.
 Of course, I’m not Hitler or some psychopath I didn’t think explicitly that ‘you have to think follwoing my opinions.’
 But that was inside me.
 ‘People would think this way.
 (Cause I think this way.)’
 And I feel so stupid and sorry.